MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

 ms.technology: webview
 ms.date: 02/23/2023
 ---
-# Remote Debugging WebView2 apps with Remote Tools for Microsoft Edge
+# Remote Debugging WebView2 WinUI 2 (UWP) apps with Remote Tools for Microsoft Edge

 Use `Remote Tools for Microsoft Edge` to enable [Microsoft Edge DevTools](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/landing/) debugging.

 <!-- ====================================================================== -->
-## Debugging Desktop WebView2 UWP apps
+## Debugging Desktop WebView2 WinUI 2 (UWP) apps

-These steps can be used to attach `Edge DevTools` remotely to a WebView2 UWP app.
+These steps can be used to attach `Edge DevTools` remotely to a WebView2 WinUI 2 (UWP) app.
-Remote debugging is necessary as a current limitation to WebView2 UWP apps is the built-in `DevTools` cannot be launched directly inside a store signed WebView2 UWP app.
+Remote debugging is necessary as a current limitation to WebView2 WinUI 2 (UWP) apps is the built-in `DevTools` cannot be launched directly inside a store signed WebView2 WinUI 2 (UWP) app.

 1. Install [Edge Canary](https://www.microsoftedgeinsider.com/en-us/download/canary).